drivet/website/content/posts/2020/typescript-enums.md

 ```

 Writing code like this makes two things clear.
 For one thing, while
-DayOfWeek is an enum type, but it's really little more than an alias for
+DayOfWeek is an enum type, it's really little more than an alias for
 `number`.
 For example, you can call the function like this:

 ```